AY2324S2-CS2103T-T17-4/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others
-* **Bank Details**: Bank name followed by account number for salary disbursement, the valid digit length of the account number is dependent on the bank it is registered to (eg. POSB accounts have 9 digits, OCBC accounts have 10 digits).
+* **Worked hours**: The number of hours an employee has spent working in a month
+* **Bank Details**: Account number for salary disbursement, 7-11 digits in length.

 --------------------------------------------------------------------------------------------------------------------

-## **Appendix: Instructions for manual testing**
+## Appendix: Instructions for manual testing

 Given below are instructions to test the app manually.